sainik-developer/SpEl-cross-field-validator/README.md

 ### What is new
 #### What is inter-field bean validator ?
-Below is a sample class with fields and validation requirements as below
+Below is a sample class with fields and validation requirements as below.

 1. `name` should be not empty string.